caina89/calciumIPACL/README.md

 ## Generate plots and tables from MapMyCells annotations using 3_mapmycells_*.ipynb
-Plot UMAPs and barplots using annotations from MapMyCells.
+Generte UMAPs, barplots and tables using annotations from MapMyCells.
 For each individual sample and combined samples.

+## Differentially expressed genes (DEGs) analyses using 4_DEG_*.ipynb